If you’re here, we’re guessing you’ve heard of the Congestion Charge zone, Ultra Low Emission Zone (or ULEZ for short).

 We really hope that you come away feeling equipped with relevant knowledge and understanding of the ULEZ.

-The Ultra Low Emission Zone was implemented in the first quarter of 2019 with expansion plans put in place for October 2021.
+The Congestion Charge Zone or Ultra Low Emission Zone was implemented in the first quarter of 2019 with expansion plans put in place for 25th October 2021.

 The ULEZ was conceived in response to growing pressure to provide a greener climate and avoid illegal levels of pollution.
 Long story short, respiratory related deaths caused by air pollution were on the rise (and we’re talking a sharp rise).
 Something radical needed to be done to prevent this dangerous pollution.